 Did you absolutely destroy your entrée?
-It’s okay, have this in your fridge: butter, heavy cream (milk in a pinch), grated parmesan cheese (the stuff in the plastic thing), and garlic.
+It’s okay, have this in your fridge: butter, heavy cream (milk in a pinch), grated parmesan cheese, and garlic.
 Boom…you’ve got alfredo sauce.

 Melt ½ stick of butter, add 1 cup of heavy cream, and some chopped garlic (one clove or so).
 Let simmer for a couple minutes then whisk in 1.5 cups grated parmesan.
 Salt to taste and add a good amount of fresh ground pepper.
 Serve over pasta with chicken, shrimp, or whatever you have on hand (having a rotisserie chicken in the fridge is always a brilliant move).